emqx/cloud-docs/en_US/data_integration/rules.md

 ::: tip Note

-This feature is only available for Dedicated deployments.
+This feature is only available for Dedicated and Premium deployments.

 :::